zikun-li/AdaServe-Artifact-Evaluation/README.md

 `PROP_MIN` and `PROP_MAX` can be adjusted to cover different proportion ranges.
 The minimal proportion is 0.1 and the maximal proportion is 0.9 for both LLaMA-3.1-70B-Instruct and Qwen2.5-32B-Instruct on our evaluation.
 The minimal step size is 0.1.

-The results are saved in `results/fig10/llama/adaserve/`.
+The results are saved in `results/fig10/llama/adaserve/` and `results/fig10/qwen/adaserve/`.

 ### Figure 11